mattmoor/mink/README.md

  - projectcontour/contour: A heavily customized Contour installation curated to facilitate `mink`.
  - mattmoor/http01-solver: A simple ACME HTTP01-based certificate provisioner (requires real DNS to be set up).

-> Plans for TLS are evolving (see https://github.com/mattmoor/mink/issues/4), so we may drop the namespace wildcard cert controller.

 Planned:
  - knative/eventing: flows, broker/trigger, channel/subscription.